nrwl/nx-workshop/docs/lab15/LAB.md

     <br /> <br />
 15. You'll notice some new steps in the GitHub Actions UI.
 Some of them are failing.
 That is okay.
 We can fix them later.
     <br /> <br />
-16. For now, you can merge your PR into `master `
+16. For now, you can merge your PR into `main `
     <br /> <br />
-17. Switch to `master` locally and pull latest so all your new CI changes are up to date.
+17. Switch to `main` locally and pull latest so all your new CI changes are up to date.

     ```shell
-    git checkout master
+    git checkout main
-    git pull origin master
+    git pull origin main
     ```

     <br /> <br />